david-fong/capswalk/dev-guide.md

 - The _method_ has a good reason to exist and must grant public access, but is able to put an entity into a bad state.
 Such methods should be called very intentionally in very specific places.
 The reason is usually that it behaves as a setter (abstracts away management of internal representation), or that it is a hook for extension classes to perform implementation-specific duties.
 Those two scenarios are actually not all that different.
 See `Tile._setOccupant`, `GameBase._abstractStatusBecome*`, `Player._abstractNotifyThatGameStatusBecame*` for examples of this.
   - The _method_ is used to abstract the construction of an object of some abstract type.
 See `GameBase._playerStatusCtor`, `GameBase._getGridImplementation`, `GameBase._createOperatorPlayer` for examples of this.
 This is a weak-rationale strain of the above classification.
 The main benefit being sought here is that in autocompletion, its naming will communicate that it was created to be used in a very specific place (typically in constructors).
 - The _object_ is a dictionary / registry for enumerated constructor functions for instances sharing a common interface.
 See `base/game/IndexTasks.ts` for examples of this.
 These typically ask to be accessed indirectly through a more type-friendly function (one that handles any type-casting when TypeScript has a hard time tracking what's going on).

-### Socket.IO

-- On the serverside, bind events to functions declared on a prototype (when possible) to avoid creating unnecessary function objects.